ninjudd/cake/README.md

 ### Native Library Dependencies

-Cake will automatically extract precompiled native libraries for your os and architecture from dependency jars and put them in `lib/native/` and `lib/dev/native/`.
+Bake will automatically extract precompiled native libraries for your os and architecture from dependency jars and put them in `lib/native/` and `lib/dev/native/`.
 Native libraries must be located in `native/<os-name>/<os-arch>/` within the jar.

     os-name -> linux | macosx | solaris | windows
     os-arch -> x86_64 | x86 | arm | sparc

-Cake also adds these directories to `java.library.path` when starting the JVM.
-If you want to add additional paths to `java.library.path`, you can add Java properties called `cake.library.path` and `project.library.path` to `.cake/config`.
+Bake also adds these directories to `java.library.path` when starting the JVM.
+If you want to add additional paths to `java.library.path`, you can add Java properties called `bake.library.path` and `project.library.path` to `.bake/config`.

 ### Subproject Dependencies

 Sometimes one or more of your dependencies are other projects you are working on, and you want to track changes to those projects without having to release them to clojars.
-To do this, simply add a Java property named `subproject.<project-name>` with the path to the git checkout to `.cake/config`, like this:
+To do this, simply add a Java property named `subproject.<project-name>` with the path to the git checkout to `.bake/config`, like this:

     subproject.clojure-useful   = /Users/justin/projects/useful
     subproject.clojure-complete = /Users/justin/projects/complete

-Now instead of fetching these projects from clojars, `cake deps` will run `cake jar` in each project checkout and copy the resulting jar along with all deps into your main project's `lib` directory.
-You still have to run `cake deps` for subproject changes to show up in your main project, but this is probably best in most cases.
+Now instead of fetching these projects from clojars, `bake deps` will run `bake jar` in each project checkout and copy the resulting jar along with all deps into your main project's `lib` directory.
+You still have to run `bake deps` for subproject changes to show up in your main project, but this is probably best in most cases.

-If you really do want changes to clojure source files to show up immediately, you can always add the subproject `src` directory to your project classpath in `.cake/config` like this:
+If you really do want changes to clojure source files to show up immediately, you can always add the subproject `src` directory to your project classpath in `.bake/config` like this:

     project.classpath = /Users/justin/projects/useful/src